 On the negative side it doesn't have the fastest processor, hence the decision to launch with Android 10 rather than 11.
-But if ruggedness is your main concern, that's probably a compromise you're willing to make.(opens in new tab)
+But if ruggedness is your main concern, that's probably a compromise you're willing to make.
+See our guide to the best rugged phones (opens in new tab).(opens in new tab)

 Despite being released in 2019, the Motorola One Zoom still offers an impressive camera: a quad-core rear lens, featuring a 48MP main sensor; a 16MP ultrawide; an 8MP telephoto with 3x optical zoom, and a 5MP depth sensor.
 There’s also a very capable 25MP front camera.

 Yes, this is an older model, but if you can find one for a low price, it might well provide everything you need, for much less than the pricier recommendations on our list.
 For more details, read our full Motorola One Zoom review.